-The recipients of the first ever MSSI SSH-Ideas Fund have been announced.
+The three recipients of the first MSSI SSH-Ideas Fund have been announced.
 This new fund was developed to support bold projects and novel ideas in sustainability research drawn specifically from the social sciences and humanities.

 The projects are lead by researchers in economics, education and geography and cover topics of collaborative learning, clean energy systems for poverty reduction and alternative food systems in small cities of the Global South.
 More information on MSSI funding is available here.

 Aquaponics powered by clean energy to reduce poverty: A pilot study in Kenya

 Matthieu Chemin (Department of Economics), Joackim Mitambo (CEO of Hydro Power Initiative) & Simon Newman (MA student)